16patsle/lazysizes/README.md

 2. It is a fitting name, as it makes you think of lazy loading.
 3. I'm hoping it will help people discover the plugin.
 I originally tried searching for a WordPress plugin using the library myself, and other people might be trying the same.

-This plugin is not affiliated with the lazysizes project, but I asked, and got permission by aFarkas to use the name.
+This plugin is not affiliated with the lazysizes project, but I asked for, and got, permission by aFarkas to use the name.
 That's as far as any connection between the two go.

 ## Changelog